Siddh203/siddh1_decision_making_app/README.md

 - **CCID:** `<siddh1>`

 ## References and Resources
-CMPUT 301 Assignment 0 Instructions
+CMPUT 301 Assignment 0 Instructions,
 ChatGPT to fix testing bugs and issues with AndroidStudio

 ## Verbal Collaboration